WakaSync Standalone

 The backoff strategy controls delay between attempts: 'exponential' (default, with jitter to prevent thundering herd), 'linear', or 'fixed'.
 All strategies are capped by retryBackoffMax (default 30s).
 On 429 responses, WakaSync respects the Retry-After header if present.

-Override the default retry logic when you need to be more selective:
+Use shouldRetry to override the default retry logic when you need to be more selective:

 const data = await http.get('/api/data', {